"Bestiary of real and imaginary animals" by Hu Huai (ca. 10th Century). Courtesy of Smithsonian Open Access.

 Abstract

 Complexity, a once arcane concept from the future of science, has rapidly become the central preoccupation of the world.
-This statement can be passed in multiple different ways.
+This statement can be parsed in multiple different ways.
 Let’s describe these as (1) Demographics, (2) Thermodynamics, (3) Informatics, and (4) Geopolitics.

 The Demographic factors include differential rates of population growth, urbanization, aging, migration, and disease.
 The world population should hit nearly ten billion by 2050.
 One hundred years ago the number was two billion.
 The variability in growth rate is significant.
 Whereas the Russian population is declining at -0.2%, India is growing at 1.7%.
 These trends correlate with patterns of migration with 17.9 Million global migrants tracing their origin back to India.
 These factors also correlate with aging.
 Japan has a growth rate of 0.2% and nearly 40% of its population above the age of 60.